simoncharmms/crmrr/README.md

 pip install git+https://github.com/pykeen/pykeen.git
 ```

+and then downgrade to the version we used, which is `pykeen==1.10.1`.

 ## Quickstart

 This example shows how to train three different Knowledge Graph (KG) embedding models on a dataset and test the Cluster Robust Mean Reciprocal Rank (CRMRR) against other rank-based metrics.